macg4dave/Aria_Move_Rust/README.md

 - **macOS/Linux:** `download_base` and `completed_base` must be owned by the current user and not group/world writable (mode & 0o022 == 0).
 - **Windows:** Basic readonly check only; use `icacls` to verify ACLs.
 - **Log file:** On Unix, log file path is refused if any ancestor is a symlink.
+- **Source paths:** Symlink sources (file or directory) are refused.
+Even if a symlink ultimately points to a regular file or directory, aria_move aborts rather than follow it.
+This prevents time‑of‑check/time‑of‑use attacks and path “tricks” in hooks.
+Bare filename resolution under `download_base` also rejects symlinks.
+Race tests simulate a concurrent symlink appearing at a destination; if detected, the outcome is marked inconclusive rather than followed.

 ---